 So, if a company has US$100,000 in its account, and its monthly operating expenses is US$10,000, its gross burn rate is 10 months.
 That means that it will take 10 months of operation before its cash runs out.

 The net burn rate, meanwhile, measures the sustainability of a business and answers the question, “How long can a business continue operating until revenue picks up?”
 You can determine it using the following formula:

 Net Burn Rate = Venture Capital Cash ÷ Monthly Operating Loss

 You get the monthly operating loss by subtracting the total operating expenses from the revenue.
 So, if the company in our example has an average income of US$5,000 per month and an overhead of US$10,000, its monthly operating loss is US$5,000.
 Using the formula above, that gives it a net burn rate of 20 months.
 It will take 20 months before the company runs out of money.

 Of course, businesses wouldn’t want their burn rate to consume them.
-So they employ different strategies centered on one or both of the following goals:
+So they should employ different strategies to meet the following goals:

 - Increase revenue: An increase in income will improve the net burn rate since the company’s cash won’t run out at a faster pace.